Operation Mincemeat (film)

-Operation Mincemeat, subtitled The True Spy Story that Changed the Course of World War II, is a 2021 war drama film directed by John Madden.
-It is based upon Ben Macintyre's 2010 book, also called Operation Mincemeat, on the British Operation Mincemeat during the Second World War.
+Operation Mincemeat is a 2021 war drama film directed by John Madden.
+It is based upon Ben Macintyre's 2010 book of the same name recounting the British Operation Mincemeat during the Second World War.
 The film stars Colin Firth, Kelly Macdonald, Matthew Macfadyen, James Fleet, Penelope Wilton, Johnny Flynn and Jason Isaacs.
 This was Paul Ritter's final film appearance, and was dedicated to his memory.

 Operation Mincemeat had its world premiere at the 2021 British Film Festival in Australia, and was released in the United Kingdom on 15 April 2022 by Warner Bros.
 Pictures.
 It was released on Netflix in North American and South American countries on 11 May 2022.
 The film received generally positive reviews from critics and grossed $15.7 million worldwide against a $6.3 million budget.

 Plot

 Lieutenant Commander Ewen Montagu, a Jewish barrister, remains in England during World War II while his wife Iris and their children travel to safety in the United States.
 Montagu is appointed to the Twenty Committee and takes his secretary, Hester Leggett, with him.

 Prime Minister Winston Churchill has promised the US that the Allies will invade Sicily by July of that year.
 Admiral John Godfrey suggests that Britain deceive Nazi Germany into believing the Allies will invade Greece to prevent a heavy Wehrmacht presence on Sicily.
 Charles Cholmondeley proposes an operation from the Trout Memo, which would entail planting false documents on a corpse where German intelligence could find them.
 Montagu and Cholmondeley plan the operation with Lieutenant Commander Ian Fleming.

 The body of a vagrant named Glyndwr Michael, who died by possible suicidal poisoning, is obtained and given the false identity of Major William Martin, Royal Marines, with identification papers revealing a detailed backstory.
 A widowed secretary in the office, Jean Leslie, offers a photo of herself to serve as Martin's fake fiancée, "Pam".
 Theatre tickets, personal bills and a love letter from "Pam" written by Hester are added for verisimilitude.
 Cholmondeley has a crush on Jean, but soon realises that Montagu and Jean share romantic feelings.
 This causes Cholmondeley to grow jealous and occasionally lash out at Montagu.
 Complications ensue when Michael's sister arrives to claim his body, but she is turned away.

 Godfrey suspects that Montagu's brother, Ivor, is a spy for the USSR.
-He bribes Cholmondeley to spy on Montagu and, in return, Godfrey will locate and return the remains of Cholmondeley's brother, who was killed in action in Chittagong, Bengal.
+Godfrey incentivises Cholmondeley to spy on Montagu and, in return, Godfrey will locate and return the remains of Cholmondeley's brother, who was killed in action in Chittagong, Bengal.
 Cholmondeley reluctantly agrees.